 Both styles work quite well in both children and adults.

 Steroid therapy can be used alone, or in combination with dietary therapy.
 Like dietary therapy, there is no clear proven “winner” between Pulmicort® and Flovent®.
 Both work quite well.
 There are no clear rules as to how long to treat someone with steroids.

 Some specialists use a six-to-12 week course of steroid as a starting point, but that varies.
 Some individuals may require months of treatment, not unlike in asthma.

 Topical steroid use in EoE has not been shown to stunt growth or have any long-term effects.
 The doses used are equivalent to those used in asthma, and both Pulmicort and Budesonide are of the “safe” steroid class in terms of stunting growth.
 The doses used for both EoE and asthma are much lower than when taken as a pill or liquid and do not carry the same risk of side effects.
 As with any condition in which steroids are recommended for treatment, long-term monitoring and consideration for ‘stepping down’ therapy are important to consider over time.

-Medications for reflux include proton pump inhibitors (PPI) such as Prevacid.® Another type of reflux medicine is histamine-2 (H2) blockers such as Zantac.®
+Medications for reflux include proton pump inhibitors (PPI) such as Prevacid.® Another type of reflux medicine is a histamine-2 (H2) blocker.